ahmadjie/BookTick/README.md

 # BOOKTICK

-Get your event tickets with Dumbtick: the convenient, paperless, ticketing solution.
+Get your event tickets with BOOKTICK: the convenient, paperless, ticketing solution.
 Now you can create events, organize events, sell event tickets yourself, make event invitations online

 ## Table of Contents